blefebvre/aem-phonegap-kitchen-sink/README.md

 ..to build the bundle and content package and install to a AEM instance.

 Don't have the required testing tools installed?
-You can skip the tests with ``mvn -PautoInstallPackage clean install -DskipTests``
+You can skip the tests with:

+	mvn -PautoInstallPackage clean install -DskipTests

 Viewing and editing app pages